abylayzhumekenov/abylayzhumekenov.github.io/_posts/2025-05-24-simulating-binomial.md

 }
 ```

 Now plot the speedup against the sample size.
-Additionally, plot the histogram to check if they match.
+Additionally, plot the histogram to check if they match (they do: red + blue = purple).

 ```R
 speedup = res1/res2